rachidsahli/Minimisation/README.md

 It guarantees a balance between groups, which is particularly effective in small samples.

 In order to compare the results of these two methods, it will be relevant to study :

                                         - Treatment differences between groups
-                                        - P-values for the two methods
+                                        - P-values for the two methods I built the algorithm on Rstudio.
+I also use Fisher's test and the CMH test.
+There are also packages on R for minimization.

+I simulated 1000 studies of 20 and 50 with different patients each time.
+In my minimization, I only took into account the Country variable.